 The platform is dynamic enough to be used by virtually anyone.

-It’s not really possible to determine how much it costs to build and manage a WordPress store every month.
+It’s not really possible to determine how much it costs to build and manage a website with WordPress store every month.
 This is because there are several different variables that can impact the final bill.

 One growing misconception is that WordPress is a free platform.
 To complete your online store, you’ll actually need to pay for the following items before it launches: